ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

     Surrogate-Key: ez-user-context-hash ez-all fos_http_cache_hashlookup-
 ```

-The header `X-User-Context-Hash` is the one we are interested in here, but you may also note the `Surrogate-Key` which
+The header `X-User-Hash` is the one we are interested in here, but you may also note the `Surrogate-Key` which
 holds the [cache tags](#understanding-cache-tags).

 ### Fetching the HTML response